How to Make a Pedigree Chart - Step-by-Step Guide

 What Does a Pedigree Chart Represent?

-Pedigree charts essentially represents a family’s genealogy, highlighting the occurrence and inheritance of specific traits or genetic conditions across generations.
+Pedigree charts essentially represent a family’s genealogy, highlighting the occurrence and inheritance of specific traits or genetic conditions across generations.
 Pedigree charts are effective tools to analyze patterns of inheritance.

 Edit this Template